superduper-io/superduper/README.md

 ---
-**SuperDuperDB isn't just another database; it's a framework that integrates AI models and APIs directly into your data infrastructure.**
-With SuperDuperDB, you can achieve real-time inference, model training, and vector search effortlessly, eliminating the need for complex MLOps pipelines and specialized vector databases—all using Python!

-**Key Features:**

-- **[Deploy Model Predictions Directly on your Database](https://docs.superduperdb.com/docs/docs/apply_models):** Apply arbitary models to database without the need for additional pre-processing steps, ETL or boilerplate code.
-- **[Difficult Data-types](https://docs.superduperdb.com/docs/docs/encoding_special_data_types)**: Work on your datastore with images, video, audio and any type which can be encoded in Python.
-- **[Scalable Model Training](https://docs.superduperdb.com/docs/docs/training_models):** Utilize data and computational optimizations to train AI models on large, diverse datasets while ensuring optimal performance and ease of management.
-- **[Streaming Inference](https://docs.superduperdb.com/docs/docs/daemonizing_models_with_listeners):** Continuously make predictions as new data arrive, propagating results to downstream applications in real-time.
-- **[Model Chaining](https://docs.superduperdb.com/docs/docs/linking_interdependent_models)**: Connect multiple models to create arbitrary interdependencies for the extraction of increasingly complex features and patterns.
-- **[Feature Store](https://docs.superduperdb.com/docs/docs/mongodb_query_API#inserts):** No need for additional feature stores - use your datastore *as* a feature store, with arbitrary data-types supported.
-- **[Your Data *is now* a Vector-search Database](https://docs.superduperdb.com/docs/docs/vector_search):** No need for migration to additional new-fangled vector-search databases - use your datastore as a vector-search database.

 ## What is SuperDuperDB?

 🔮 SuperDuperDB is not another database, it in-fact **"super-dupers"** your existing preferred database: A framework for integrating any AI models and APIs directly with your existing data infrastructure, including real-time inference, model training and vector search.
 SuperDuperDB eliminates the need for complex MLOps pipelines and specialized vector databases, enabling you to build end-to-end AI applications only using Python!